 - Improper driver deployments due to software or user error

 - Decreased performance from large driver repositories

-- Additional printer driver management hassles with Citrix and VMware environments
+- Additional printer driver management hassles in Citrix and VMware environments

-Some organizations choose to invest in dedicated print driver management software to help bring some order to this chaos, but more often than not those specialized, one-trick solutions are more trouble (and expense) than they’re worth.
-That's because they fail to integrate fully and seamlessly with the existing print environment or they have an idiosyncratic approach to printer driver management that is neither easy nor intuitive.
+Some organizations invest in dedicated printer driver management software to help bring some order to this chaos.
+More often than not, they’re one-trick solutions that are more trouble than they’re worth.
+They fail to integrate fully and seamlessly with the existing print environment and tend to have uncommon approaches to printer driver management that take features away from you and your users.

 It’s also easy to revert drivers to previous versions if one of them winds up causing trouble.
-Using PrinterLogic's effortless printer driver management solution, rollbacks can be carried out for specific users as well as entire groups of users with zero hassle.
-That means you can deploy new and updated drivers with confidence instead of sticking with outdated (and possibly less capable) versions for fear of introducing new problems.
+Rollbacks can be carried out for specific users or entire groups with zero hassle.
+In turn, you can avoid compatibility issues and be confident that deployments are accurate and efficient around the clock.

-If you prefer, you can even use PrinterLogic to print to a universal driver instead of dealing with individual manufacturer drivers.
-Even when working with universal drivers, our solution allows you to set a wide variety of default printer profile options (e.g., dpi, paper tray, black and white) with the same ease as using our print driver management software with model-specific drivers.
-Because PrinterLogic understands the needs of enterprise printer driver management and offers a high degree of flexibility, you can create those default settings for a one-time log-on or set them on a recurring basis.
+If you prefer, you can print to a universal driver instead of dealing with individual manufacturer drivers.
+You don’t have to worry about dips in performance, either.
+You can set a wide variety of default printer profile options (e.g., dpi, paper tray, black and white) with the same ease as using our printer driver management software with model-specific drivers.
+For more flexibility, you can create default settings for a one-time log-on or set them on a recurring basis.

 In short, printer driver management is yesterday’s struggle.
-With PrinterLogic, it can be stable, effortless and more versatile.
+By going serverless, it can be stable, effortless, and more versatile.